rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 {{json buildDetails}}
 ```

-- `lookup_a_work_item` this looks up a work item in the global array of work items based on a work item relations URL
+- `lookup_a_work_item` this looks up a work item in the global array of work items based on a work item relations URL.

+> Watch out for the number `../` required, it depends on how deep you `foreach` nesting is.

 ```
 {{#forEach this.relations}}
 {{#if (contains this.attributes.name 'Parent')}}